 - This is Rhoida.
 She has the most beautiful green eyes.
 Her giggle could cheer you up on your most challenging day.
 She loves to play tag and adores being tickled.
 Her mom is alive but has nothing to do with her.
 The dad left the mom right after she was born.
 So now the grandma takes care of her, and she is getting ancient and soon she will be unable to work.

 - This is Matilda.
 She just joined the preschool this past year and she is trying so hard to catch up with her friends.
 I do not think I have ever seen her without a smile on her face.
 She is behind because she is new but she tries very hard.
 Her mom works with the aloe in the center and her dad works for another local missionary here.

 - This is Amos.
 He is pretty indescribable.
 He is the naughtiest little boy, but at the same time, he has a heart of gold.
 We think he might have a learning disability due to his lack of focus.
 He gives the best hugs on earth and smiles at the drop of a hat.
 His parents are not divorced but they separate often due to conflict.
 Neither of the parents works so it is a struggle to get enough money for food.

 - This is John he is also new.
 He is the tallest of the bunch.
-He is very shy but he is just beginning to come out of his shell.
+He is timid, but he is just beginning to come out of his shell.
 He loves to give hugs and play with blocks the most.
 He is an orphan and lives with his grandma.
-But his grandma is too old to work so there is no income for the family, hence a cousin is helping out.
+But his grandma is too old to work, so there is no income for the family; hence a cousin is helping out.

 - This is Bright.
-He has a very colorful personality.
-Very naughty and goofy.
-He is so kind though.
-He was actually sick in this picture and he was a trooper for smiling.
-His mom doesn’t work and his dad is not involved in his life.
+He has a very colorful personality and is very naughty and goofy.
+He is so kind, though.
+He was sick in this picture, and he was a trooper for smiling.
+His mom doesn’t work, and his dad is not involved in his life.